More On Gauge Theory And Geometric Langlands: 't Hooft Operators And Hecke Modifications

 The intuition behind the claim in eqn. (\ref{dotto}) is as follows.
 Let us think of the vertical direction in fig. \ref{nuxto} as the ``time'' direction.
 So a Wilson operator that runs along the boundary is a static, time-independent Wilson operator.
 It represents an impurity, in the representation $^L\neg R$, that interacts with the ambient fields.
 When the boundary is in a classical ground state described by a Hitchin pair $A,\phi$ that corresponds to $m\in\MH$, these are the fields that the external charge sees.
 Eqn. (\ref{dotto}) just says that a Wilson operator supported at $\pp\in C$ interacts with the fields $A,\phi$ at $\pp$.

 Eqn. (\ref{dotto}) shows that a generic $B$-brane is not an electric eigenbrane, because $\EE_{H,^L\neg R}|_{\pp\times \MH}$ is a non-trivial vector bundle over $\MH$, not a constant vector space.
 An electric eigenbrane will be a brane $\B$ such that, when restricted to the support of the corresponding sheaf $\U$, $\EE_{H,^L\neg R}|_{\pp\times \MH}$ becomes (holomorphically) trivial.
-This happens if and only if $\B$ is a zerobrane supported at a point $m\in\MH$.
+This happens if $\B$ is a zero-brane supported at a point $m\in\MH$.
 Then $\U$ is a skyscraper sheaf supported at $m$, and

 On the right hand side, $ \EE_{H,^L\neg R}|_{\pp\times m}$ is the restriction of $\EE_{H,^L\neg R}$ to $\pp\times m\in C\times \MH$, and in particular is a constant vector space.
 Thus a zero-brane $\B$ supported at $m$ is an electric eigenbrane: